shadowbq/matrix.dot.files/docs/README.secrets.md

 macos_ramdisk umount $HOME/tmpfs
 ```

+### Manual Loading of Secrets

-Decrypt and load into current `tty` ENV.
+As an alternative to `secrets-load`,  you can manually decrypt and load into current `tty` ENV.

 ```
 $> # alias secrets-load='eval $(cat ~/.bash_encrypted |base64 -d |gpg --decrypt 2> /dev/null)'